CRISPR gene editing

-The technique is considered highly significant in biotechnology and medicine as it enables editing genomes in vivo very precisely, cheaply, and easily.
+The technique is considered highly significant in biotechnology and medicine as it enables editing genomes in vivo and is precise, cost-effective, and efficient.
 It can be used in the creation of new medicines, agricultural products, and genetically modified organisms, or as a means of controlling pathogens and pests.
-It also has possibilities in the treatment of inherited genetic diseases as well as diseases arising from somatic mutations such as cancer.
+It also offers potential in the treatment of inherited genetic diseases as well as diseases arising from somatic mutations such as cancer.
 However, its use in human germline genetic modification is highly controversial.
-The development of the technique earned Jennifer Doudna and Emmanuelle Charpentier the Nobel Prize in Chemistry in 2020.
-The third researcher group that shared the Kavli Prize for the same discovery, led by Virginijus Šikšnys, was not awarded the Nobel prize.
+The development of this technique earned Jennifer Doudna and Emmanuelle Charpentier the Nobel Prize in Chemistry in 2020.
+The third researcher group that shared the Kavli Prize for the same discovery, led by Virginijus Šikšnys, was not awarded the Nobel Prize.

 Working like genetic scissors, the Cas9 nuclease opens both strands of the targeted sequence of DNA to introduce the modification by one of two methods.
 Knock-in mutations, facilitated via homology directed repair (HDR), is the traditional pathway of targeted genomic editing approaches.
 This allows for the introduction of targeted DNA damage and repair.
 HDR employs the use of similar DNA sequences to drive the repair of the break via the incorporation of exogenous DNA to function as the repair template.
 This method relies on the periodic and isolated occurrence of DNA damage at the target site in order for the repair to commence.
-Knock-out mutations caused by CRISPR-Cas9 result from the repair of the double-stranded break by means of non-homologous end joining (NHEJ) or POLQ/ polymerase theta-mediated end-joining (TMEJ).
+Knock-out mutations caused by CRISPR-Cas9 result from the repair of the double-stranded break by means of non-homologous end joining (NHEJ) or POLQ/polymerase theta-mediated end-joining (TMEJ).
 These end-joining pathways can often result in random deletions or insertions at the repair site, which may disrupt or alter gene functionality.
 Therefore, genomic engineering by CRISPR-Cas9 gives researchers the ability to generate targeted random gene disruption.
-Because of this, the precision of genome editing is a great concern.
-Genomic editing leads to irreversible changes to the genome.